BRAIN-Lab-AI/Enhancing-Targeted-False-Positive-Synthesis-via-Detector-guided-Adversarial-Diffusion-Attacker/README.md

 - **Diffusion Model:** A generative model that progressively transforms random noise into coherent data.
 - **UNet Architecture:** A neural network with an encoder-decoder structure featuring skip connections for better feature preservation.
 - **Perceptual Loss:** A loss function that measures high-level differences between images, emphasizing perceptual similarity.
-- **Noise Vector:** A randomly generated vector used to initialize the diffusion process in generative models.
-- **Iterative Refinement:** The process of gradually improving the quality of generated data through multiple steps.

 ### Problem Statements
 - **Problem 1:** Achieving high-resolution and detailed images using conventional diffusion models remains challenging.